monitoringartist/dockbix-agent-xxl/README.md

   -d monitoringartist/zabbix-agent-xxl-limited:latest
 ```

-Because Docker monitoring module is used, some settings are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`.
+Some settings are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`, because Docker monitoring module is used,

 # Limitations

-Be aware of limited zabbix-agent-xxl-limited functionalities:
+Be aware of limited monitoringartist/zabbix-agent-xxl-limited functionalities:

-- zabbix agent provides only docker metrics, TLS and agent's server IP check are disabled
+- zabbix agent provides only docker metrics, TLS and agent's Zabbix server IP check are disabled
 - zabbix-agent-xxl-limited container publish statistic information

 # Bugs

 Development is driven by customer.
-You can still report bugs, however prority will have customers.
+You can still report bugs, however customer bugs/feature requests will be prioritized.

 # Author